OmarBalita/HudMod-Public/Missions.md

 - App Header ToolBar

 - Add more and more Components of all kinds to all Media
-- Add Images and Videos of Commonly used Memes
+- Add Images and Videos or Stickers of Commonly used Memes

 - Create App Launcher
 - App Installer
 - Project List User can Enter, Create, and Import Project from it
 - Help Box User can Report from it

+- Rebuild many Parts of UI Structure for the Next Generations of Program
+- Rebuild the Shortcut System to be Powerfull and Intergrated with UI System.

+# Higlight
+# ---------------------------

+- Nested Sequences
+- Properties
+- Keyframing and Curves
+- More Effects for each Media Type
+- Render/Export Videos and Images
+- Undo-Redo
+- Effects / Shader Node Graph
+- Compositor Node Graph